Peugeot 306: Europe

+Eighty Phase 2 306 S16s entered service with the French National Gendarmerie's Rapid Intervention Brigade from 1997 onwards, replacing a fleet of Peugeot 405 T16 sedans.
+Among other modifications for traffic police use on France's autoroutes, the 306s were modified to have a singular flashing light on the roof, an additional mirror in the interior, and were fitted with standard Gendarmerie vehicle markings on top of the specialist 'Gendarmerie Blue' offered by Peugeot at the time.
+The Gendarmerie's Peugeot 306 S16s were eventually replaced by the Subaru Impreza WRX in 2006.

 United Kingdom

-Sold only in the UK, the Rallye was launched in 1998 using the mechanicals from the GTI-6, but with less standard equipment (manual windows and mirrors, no air-con, Rallye-specific cloth instead of leather and alcantara, front spot lights removed), making it 65 kg lighter than the GTI-6.
-Sold at a discounted price of £15,995 (over £2000 less than a GTI-6), it only came in four colours - black, Cherry Red and Bianca White and one only in Dragoon Blue - and there were only 501 produced.
-The only drawback is the insurance costs as the Rallye is in group 16.
+Sold only in the UK, the Rallye was launched in 1998 using the mechanicals from the GTI-6, but with less standard equipment (manual windows and mirrors, no air-con, Rallye-specific cloth instead of leather and Alcantara, front spot lights removed, less sound deadening, no sunroof), making it 65 kg lighter than the GTI-6.
+Sold at a discounted price of £15,995 (over £2000 less than a GTI-6), it only came in four colours - black, Cherry Red and Bianca White and Dragoon Blue.
+Either 500 or 501 were produced; 100 in black, 200 in Cherry Red, 200 in Bianca White and possibly one in Dragoon Blue.
+Seat upholstery was cloth in a specific Rallye pattern.
 As the production of the Rallye straddled the Phase 2 and 3 models, some Rallyes had superficial Phase 3 features such as the flush glass tailgate and slightly different bonnet, but remained fundamentally a Phase 2 model in such characteristics as the fuse box and electrical layout.
 The UK Rallye is different from the 2001 Australian market N5 Rallye, which was based on the 5-door XT model.
 In 1998 Peugeot launched a SP version - this denotes "sport pack", and there are three levels of equipment.

 The Meridian model (originally a special edition) was also relaunched in 1999 and boasted a generous equipment list including new half-leather seats, and further cosmetic upgrades to the interior.